-In order to be eligible for federal, state or institutional aid, students must maintain satisfactory academic progress (SAP) according to the University's policy.
-This policy requires a student to have a cumulative GPA of at least 2.000 at the time of SAP assessment, not have a term GPA of below 2.000 for 2 consecutive semesters and successfully complete a minimum of 66.67% (2/3) of classes for each term the student was enrolled during the academic year.
+The standard length of the Traditional Program is 4 academic years, in which time 128 semester units must be completed.
+In order to be eligible for federal, state or institutional aid, ALL students (regardless of Title IV eligibility and regardless of full-time or part-time status) must maintain satisfactory academic progress (SAP) according to the University's policy.

+This policy requires a student to have a cumulative GPA of at least 2.000 at the time of SAP assessment, not have a term GPA of below 2.000 for 2 consecutive semesters and successfully complete a minimum of 66.67% (2/3) of classes in the terms which the student was enrolled each academic year.
 This percentage is known as the pace of completion.
-Completing courses at this pace ensures that every student will complete degree requirements in 6 years or less.
+Completing courses at this pace ensures that every student will complete degree requirements within 150% of the standard length of the program (4 years x 150% = 6 years).

 To determine the pace of completion, divide the cumulative units successfully completed by the cumulative units attempted.
-As long as this percentage stays at or above 66.67 % (2/3), a student can be assured they will complete degree requirements in the federally required time frame.
+As long as this percentage stays at or above 66.67 % (21.33 units per academic year), a student can be assured they will complete degree requirements in the federally required time frame.

-Withdrawals, incomplete courses and units transferred in from other colleges have the potential to affect the pace of completion.
+Withdrawals, incomplete courses, repeating courses, non-credit remedial courses and units transferred in from other colleges have the potential to affect the pace of completion.
 Withdrawals lower the number of successfully completed units.
 Incomplete courses not completed in a timely fashion act essentially as a withdrawal and also lower the number of successfully completed units.
+Repeated courses are counted as attempted each time, but only as completed one time.
+All situations will lower a student's pace of completion.